joedefen/subshop/docs/ss-remedies.md

 If still more clues are needed, especially if the point count is low, re-run the sync in verbose mode: `subshop sync -v {target}`.
 This shows the correlations between the installed and reference subtitles.

 * If the correlated phrases have "non-trite" agreement, you have the properly matched video and subtitles, and otherwise not and you may need to replace the video file
-* Notice the deltas; if there are huge "rifts" where the delta jumps by 10s or 100s of seconds, the video or subtitles may be flawed and need replacment.
+* Notice the deltas; if there are huge "rifts" where the delta jumps by 10s or 100s of seconds, the video or subtitles may be flawed and need replacement.

 ## D. When Internal Subtitles Fit Poorly
 If the video has poorly fit internal subs (which does happens), run `subshop dos -fi {target}` and choose 'EMBEDDED' from the list; the internal subtitles will be extracted and synced (now as external subtitles).